BE UNREALISTIC

 Have you ever played the video game Tony Hawk’s Pro Skater?

-You see, in the game you achieve more depending on what stats you apply to your character.
+In the game, you achieve more depending on what stats you apply to your character.
 You can choose to increase your grinding, manual, ollie, etc. Most people that play the game will decide to apply their stats equally amongst the different skill sets that your character can unlock.
-This would create a base level character that can do just about everything, moderately.
+This would create a base-level character that can do just about everything, moderately.

 Whenever I played Tony Hawk’s Pro Skater, I maxed out my speed and my air right away.
 I did this because I knew that these were the most critical attributes that a character in the game needed to unlock new abilities, levels, secrets, etc.